 Lamayuru Restaurant – Serving the best Yak cheese pizza, this has become one of the most popular restaurants amongst tourists and locals.
 You’d also find Israeli cuisine here, along with Chinese, North Indian, and Tibetan delicacies.

-Lehvenda Café – Lehvenda Café has everything that you look for in a café: a great ambiance, good music, mouth-watering food, and coffee.
+Lehvenda Café – Lehvenda Café has everything that you look for in a café: a great ambience, good music, mouth-watering food, and coffee.
 Offering a perfect view of the Leh market, this is a place where you can sit for hours!

 There are several cafes in the market, like Brazil Cafe, Coffee Cave, Naas Cafe, and Lehvenda, where you’d find high-speed internet.
 Get yourself a cup of freshly brewed coffee (or maybe an aromatic cup of Kahwa) and get going with your work!